 The city's layout is determined by a web of canals.
 The historical centre, which dates from the thirteenth century, is girdled by five concentric canals – the Grachtengordel – dug in the seventeenth century as part of a planned expansion to create a uniquely elegant urban environment.
 It is here that the city's merchant class built their grand mansions, typified by tall, gracefully decorated gables, whose fine proportions are reflected in the still, olive-green waters below.

-The real core of the city is Dam Square with its beautiful Royal Palace .
-Most visitors arrive by train and the route they follow from Centraal Station takes them along the Damrak and Dam square.
-This area focuses much on tourism.
-All kinds of souvenir shops, street performers and restaurants can be found here.
-The square is used for events and concerts and is famous because of the many pigeons.
-The two main shopping streets in Amsterdam, Kalverstraat and Nieuwendijk, are located in this area.
+The real core of Amsterdam is Dam Square , with its beautiful Royal Palace .
+Most visitors arrive by train, which takes passengers from Centraal Station along the Damrak right past this busy tourist area.
+All kinds of souvenir shops, street performers and restaurants, not to mention hungry pigeons, populate the area.
+The square is used for events and concerts.
+Amsterdam's two main shopping streets, Kalverstraat and Nieuwendijk, are located here.

 Leidseplein & Rembrandtplein

-The Leidseplein and Rembrandtplein are very crowded both throughout the day and night.
-When the sun is shining, the terraces quickly become filled.
-Street performers entertain the public mainly consisting of tourists, with acrobatic acts and music.
-At night the crowd changes: Amsterdammers go out here to celebrate, and to visit the theatres, cinemas and clubs.
-The bars and clubs, such as Escape , close after 5am here.
+Leidseplein and Rembrandtplein are very crowded day and night.
+When the sun is shining, the terraces quickly become filled with tourists.
+Street performers entertain the public with acrobatic acts and music.
+At night, the crowd changes as Amsterdammers venture out to celebrate and visit the theaters, cinemas and clubs.
+Many of the bars and clubs in the area, such as Escape , are open until 5a.

-Built in 1612 during the expansion of the city, the Jordaan neighborhood is well known all over the country for its specific street life, corny songs, sarcastic humor and working-class mentality.
-But this is mere nostalgia.
-Most of the Jordanezen (the native inhabitants) left some years ago for improved housing in neighboring cities like Almere and Purmerend.
-Nowadays, it is a district with many students and young urban professionals.
-The Jordaan accommodates several bars and cozy restaurants; it's like a small village in a big city.
+Built in 1612 during the expansion of the city, the Jordaan neighborhood is well known all over the country for its unique street life, while Jordanezen (the native inhabitants) are renowned for their corny songs, sarcastic humor and working-class mentality.
+However, most of the Jordanezen left some years ago for improved housing in neighboring cities like Almere and Purmerend.
+Nowadays, it is a district with many students, artists and young urban professionals, though the area does still retain a unique street culture.
+The Jordaan accommodates several art galleries, bars and cozy restaurants, and is akin to a small village in a big city.
 The area is located between Brouwersgracht, Prinsengracht, Raamstraat and Marnixstraat.

 The Red-Light District (De Wallen)

-The red-light district is the area left of the Damrak, the streets and canals in between Warmoesstraat and a square called Nieuwmarkt .
-The end of the two canals, Oudezijds Voorburgwal and Oudezijds Achterburgwal, mark the area's borders.
-Medieval Amsterdam was built here.
+Amsterdam's Red-Light District begins left of the Damrak where Medieval Amsterdam used to be.
+The district inhabits the streets and canals between Niezel and Sint Jansstraat to the north and south, and Nieuwmarkt and Warmoestraat to the the east and west.
 De Wallen is best known for its window prostitution, sex shops and live shows, concentrated around the Oude Kerk , in alleys and around the canals.
 The atmosphere is somewhat chaotic most of the time, but also cozy.
-You'll find numerous places to eat, drink and have a good time, day and night.
+You'll find numerous places to eat, drink and have a good time.

-On February 1, 1999, the Dutch government decided to qualify the inner city of Amsterdam as a monument, a protected inner city view.
-The girdle of canals (ranging from the Singel Canal up to the Prinsengracht Canal) is a historically important part of this region, and it is one of the city's most attractive sights.
-The girdle of canals starts at River Amstel and ends at Brouwersgracht.
+On February 1, 1999, the Dutch government made Amsterdam's canal district a national monument.
+In 2010, UNESCO named it a World Heritage Site.
+The concentric rings of canals (ranging from the Singel Canal up to the Prinsengracht Canal) are a historically important part of the region, and are one of the city's most attractive sights.
+The network of canals starts at River Amstel and ends at Brouwersgracht.
 One third of the houses along the canals (grachtenhuizen) were built before 1850.
-During the 17th Century the city extended its boundaries, and canals were shaped in a girdle around the oldest part of Amsterdam to accommodate wealthy tradesmen and burghers.
+During the 17th Century, the city extended its boundaries, and the canals were dug around the oldest part of Amsterdam to accommodate wealthy tradesmen and burghers.
 First the Singel Canal was dug out, then the Herengracht, Keizersgracht and, last of all, Prinsengracht.

-De Pijp was the first modern city development in Amsterdam at the end of the 19th Century.
-Many houses were built here very quickly for the growing amount of laborers.
-Nowadays De Pijp is known as the perfect example of a multicultural society.
+De Pijp was Amsterdam's first modern housing development, and was built at the end of the 19th Century to accommodate the city's growing number of laborers.
+Nowadays, De Pijp is known as the perfect example of a multicultural society.
 People from all over the world live here: young and old, students and artists.
 The main streets in De Pijp are Albert Cuypstraat , famous for its market, and Ferdinand Bolstraat.
-Around these roads you'll find many exotic restaurants and a typical Amsterdam Bruin Huis (Pub) is located at just about every corner.
+Around these roads you'll find many exotic restaurants.
+A typical Amsterdam bruin huis (pub) is located at just about every corner.

 The Museum Quarter is the area around the Museumplein, just a ten minute-walk from Leidseplein.
-The main museums are situated here: Rijksmuseum , Van Gogh Museum and The Stedelijk Museum .
-The Concert Building can be found in this neighborhood as well.
+The Rijksmuseum , Van Gogh Museum and Stedelijk Museum are all situated here.
+The Concert Building can be found in this neighborhood, as well.
 The Museum Quarter is also known for its exclusive shops.
-Many international clothing brands have their shops in P.C.
+Many international clothing brands have boutiques on P.C.
 Hooftstraat and Van Baerlestraat.
-And of course the Museumplein is a great place to sit in the sun, enjoy your lunch or just relax.
+Of course, the Museumplein is a great place to sit in the sun, enjoy your lunch or just relax.
 This cultural area is very crowded during the day, but usually deserted at night.

 Banks of the River Ij

-The most modern city developments have taken place on the southern banks of the River Ij , on both the west and east sides of Centraal Station .
-This used to be a desolate area, with dilapidated warehouses, but today, this part of town with its great view of the river, is completely redeveloped.
-Oostelijke Handelskade is the place to find many theaters and a thriving nightlife.
-A cruise terminal has also been built here: Passenger Terminal Amsterdam.
+The most modern city developments are located on the southern banks of the River Ij , on both the west and east sides of Centraal Station .
+This desolate area used to be occupied by dilapidated warehouses, but was completely redeveloped, allowing Amsterdammers to take advantage of the beautiful views of the river.
+Oostelijke Handelskade, a man-made island, is filled with theaters and a thriving nightlife.
+Passenger Terminal Amsterdam , a cruise terminal, is also located here.
 The buildings have aroused much interest because of their innovative architecture.

 Going out in Amsterdam is something that's embedded in the culture; restaurants and bars are brimming with customers the whole week through.
 If you're planning to eat out in Amsterdam, the one problem you'll be faced with is making a decision.
 The cultural diversity which typifies the city is best reflected in all its dining options.